jeffmilner/WP-Milner-Stats/readme.md

 ## 🚀 Description

-**WP Stats Counter** gives you Jetpack-style view tracking for your posts and pages — without the bloat of a full Jetpack installation.
+**WP Stats Counter** gives you simple view tracking for your posts and pages.

 ### Key Features: